StormyBrinkley/osticket-prereqs/README.md

 </p>
 <p>
 Step 3: Set Up osTicket

 Install osTicket: Download osTicket, move the "upload" folder to c:\inetpub\wwwroot, and rename it to "osTicket".

 Enable PHP Extensions: In IIS, enable the extensions php_imap.dll, php_intl.dll, and php_opcache.dll.

 Finalize Setup: Rename the ost-sampleconfig.php file, set permissions, and follow the browser setup to complete the osTicket installation.

 Create a database in HeidiSQL, then finish the setup with MySQL details.
-Finally, clean up and secure your installation.

 </p>
 <br />